spcnvdr/go-fileserver/README.md

 without TLS enabled too!
 If possible, use your own TLS certs instead of auto-generating self-signed certificates.

+**NOTE**

+If using a self-signed TLS certificate, you may see errors logged such as

+    http: TLS handshake error from 127.0.0.1:43434: remote error: tls: unknown certificate

+This error message can be safely ignored as long as you intended to use a self-signed certificate.
+This error message is just informing you that the client received a self-signed certificate when visiting the web page.

 **Defaults**

-Default settings are to serve on all public IP's (0.0.0.0) on port 8080.
+Default settings are to serve on all IPv4 addresses (0.0.0.0) on port 8080.
 Can be changed with command line arguments